-Startups are joining companies outgrowing entry-level accounting systems like QuickBooks and those saddled with older, on-premises enterprise resource planning software and turning to cloud ERP systems to run their core business processes.
+Startups are joining companies outgrowing entry-level accounting systems such as QuickBooks and those saddled with older, on-premises enterprise resource planning (ERP) software and turning to cloud ERP systems to run their core business processes.

 Oracle NetSuite and Sage Intacct were two of the first cloud ERP software providers and are often on the short lists of companies making ERP buying decisions.
 While both are true cloud ERP solutions with multitenant architectures and popular choices for growing and midmarket companies, there are some important differences that any business making an ERP purchase should consider.